More Custom Sportswear Choices — No Minimums Or Set-ups

 LogoSportswear is proud to contribute to help great causes and charitable organizations and give back to the community through our LogoGiveBack™ program.

-We donate $250 in Logo products for worthy organizations to be used for fundraisers, morale boosters, or as comfort to those in need.
+We donate $250 in Logo products for worthy organizations to be used for fundraisers or morale boosters.
 If your organization is a registered non-profit, charity or worthy cause, we ask that you apply for the award.
 Organizations selected will be sent an email with a special promo code good towards $250 in Logo products.

 LogoSportswear is an equal opportunity employer, dedicated to non-discrimination on any basis including gender, race, ethnicity, veteran status, religious affiliation, sexual orientation, age, disability or national origin.
 We donate to organizations that share this belief.